FMInference/FlexiGen/README.md

 - [ ] Support more models (BLOOM, CodeGen, GLM)
 - [ ] Release the cost model and policy optimizer
 - [ ] Release a pip installable package

+## Recent Changes
+Thanks to early feedback about this release, we realized that early versions of this README and our paper were a bit unclear about the purpose of FlexGen and why we're excited about it.
+Our primary contributions are increasing throughput on single GPU instances - by effectively increasing the batch size.
+We're really excited about our techniques for offloading and automatically searching through the design space, and that our results that suggest that it's possible to go down to 4-bit quantization without hurting accuracy.
+This naturally trades off latency, but we think it's a really interesting direction for future work.
+We'd like to thank everyone for their feedback - keep it coming!